 The broker-dealer or program manager administering your 529 account is responsible for keeping records of the amounts contributed to the account and the earnings accumulated, as well as reporting that information to the Internal Revenue Service.
 As a tax-deferred account, no reporting is done until an investment in the plan is liquidated.
-After the end of the year in which liquidations and withdrawals are made, a form 1099-Q will be sent to both the IRS and to the person who received the distribution - for tax reporting purposes, distributions sent directly to the school are considered to be made to the beneficiary.
+After the end of the year in which liquidations and withdrawals are made, a Form 1099-Q will be sent to both the IRS and to the person who received the distribution - for tax reporting purposes, distributions sent directly to the school are considered to be made to the beneficiary.
 Withdrawals come out of the account on a pro rata basis, meaning the withdrawal consists of two parts - return of principal and earnings.
+Unlike other tax-deferred accounts, 529 accounts treat all withdrawals as pro-rata.
 The principal portion of the withdrawal is federal tax-free, while the earnings portion may be taxable if not used for a qualified expense.
-The form 1099-Q will show how much of the withdrawal consists of return of principal and how much consists of earnings.
+The Form 1099-Q will show how much of the withdrawal consists of return of principal and how much consists of earnings.

 State tax treatment varies.
-Some states, for example, tax withdrawals for qualified expenses if made from an "out-of-state" plan, which is unusual.
-Other states may recapture previously claimed state tax deductions when making a non-qualified withdrawal.
+Some states, for example, tax withdrawals for qualified expenses if made from an "out-of-state" plan while other states tax withdrawals when used to pay for K-12 tuition, student loans or apprenticeship programs.
+States may also recapture previously claimed state tax deductions when making a non-qualified withdrawal.
 Talk to your tax advisor about your state's tax treatment of 529 withdrawals.